 The movement was first commercially released by Seiko and is now used in their Credor, Grand Seiko, and Prospex watch lines.

-Similar to kinetic watches, spring drive is also a combination of automatic self-winding mechanism and quartz accuracy.
+Similar to kinetic watches, spring drive is also a combination of automatic self-winding mechanisms and quartz accuracy.
 Yet, spring drive offers more than kinetic and is one of the most technologically advanced movements right now.

 Spring drive also has a mainspring that stores potential energy, and the same rotor to wind the mainspring.
 With regard to timekeeping, spring drive uses a Tri-synchro regulator to keep time.
 It also has an integrated circuit coupled with a quartz crystal to ensure the accuracy of the watch.